hindu-comm/weblogs/manasataramgini/2013/12/2013-12-26_the-successors-of-the-kaunteya-s-in-the-national-memory-of-bharata-s-and-bhota-s-and-related-discursions.md

 The early Tibetans of history were not deeply influenced by the bauddha-mata and had their own endogenous polytheistic religion.
-However, this religion was [influenced by Hindu motifs](https://manasataramgini.wordpress.com/2011/06/26/notes-on-hayagriva-siddhi-among-the-nastika-s/ "Notes on hayagrIva siddhi among the nAstika-s") and remnants of such influence [can be seen in the surviving Bön tradition](https://manasataramgini.wordpress.com/2011/07/06/some-notes-on-the-goddess-sipe-gyalmo/ "Some notes on the goddess Sipe Gyalmo"), though bauddhized.
+However, this religion was [influenced by Hindu motifs](https://manasataramgini.wordpress.com/2011/06/26/notes-on-hayagriva-siddhi-among-the-nastika-s/ "Notes on hayagrIva siddhi among thenAstika-s") and remnants of such influence [can be seen in the surviving Bön tradition](https://manasataramgini.wordpress.com/2011/07/06/some-notes-on-the-goddess-sipe-gyalmo/ "Some notes on the goddess SipeGyalmo"), though bauddhized.
 The fact that Songtsen Gampo sent Tonmi Sambhota to India to acquire a script and his links to narendradeva indicate that they already had ties with the indosphere before their conversion to the